MHedish/Hubitat/Drivers/APC-SmartUPS/README.md

 6. Finalize and teardown (`finalizeSession()`)

 ### Transient Context Framework
-This system was designed to avoid as many `state.*` variables as possible by using short-lived, session-local context data, this reducing hub load and write times.
+This system was designed to avoid as many `state.*` variables as possible by using short-lived, session-local context data, thus reducing hub load and write times.
 Transient values (such as `telnetBuffer` and `sessionStart`) are cleared automatically after processing, eliminating stale data, state bloat, and race conditions.

 ---